diegoaugusto/ProductApp/README.md

     - User `springuser` with password `springuser` exist.
     - You can following the steps below to create the database and configure the user.
     ```
-        mysql> create database productdb; -- Create the new database
+        mysql> create database productdb;
-        mysql> create user 'springuser'@'localhost' identified by 'springuser'; -- Creates the user
+        mysql> create user 'springuser'@'localhost' identified by 'springuser';
-        mysql> grant all on productdb.* to 'springuser'@'localhost'; -- Gives all the privileges to the new user on the newly created database
+        mysql> grant all on productdb.* to 'springuser'@'localhost';
     ```
 - `git clone https://github.com/diegoaugusto/ProductApp.git`
 - `java -jar server/target/ProductApp-server-0.0.1-SNAPSHOT.jar`